How would Elon Musk change Twitter?

 "He's the worst guy to put in the chief executive role," said William Klepper, director of executive education at Columbia Business School.
 "He's an inventor, he's not a manager.
 He's kind of like a loose cannon, but he's a genius."

-The ideal leader, Klepper said, would be someone who's led a startup to a mature stage and who has experience engineering similar turnarounds at other companies, along with a healthy tolerance for chaos.
+The ideal candidate, Klepper said, would be someone who's led a startup to a mature stage and who has experience engineering similar turnarounds at other companies, along with a healthy tolerance for chaos.

 "Would you want to be in an organization that's in decline, that's sold itself to a new leader who has a track record of being volatile, but extremely innovative?" he added.
 "That environment needs to retain as much good talent as it can and invite people who are open to change, and Musk is going to have to articulate his vision."